-A housing resource is defined as available when it is within the control or ability of the applicant/re-applicant to live at the residence or the applicant has permission from the owner, tenant, landlord or other party responsible for the resident to live there.
-A housing resource may not be considered available if it requires a primary tenant or leaseholder to seek permission from a lessor for the residency of the applicant, and the primary tenant refuses to seek such permission.
+A housing resource is defined as available when it is within the control or ability of the applicant/re-applicant to live at the residence or when the applicant has permission from the owner, tenant, landlord or other party responsible for the resident to live there.
+Applicants for temporary housing assistance claiming they do not have control or permission must support those claims with clear, convincing and credible evidence.